Harsh-A7/Harsh-A7/README.md

 ## 📌 Projects
 - Healthcare Data Analysis (Python)
--
+- student-management-system (Python)

 ## 🚀 Goal
+-Secure an entry-level role in Data Analytics / IT Support -Build a portfolio of practical projects
-To work in analytics roles at companies like CTS,TCS,WIPRO,DELOITTE,EY.
+-Transition into Cybersecurity after gaining industry experie -To work in analytics roles at companies like CTS,TCS,WIPRO,DELOITTE,EY.